akash720/face-mask-detection/README.md

 Detecting face masks using deep learning

 ### Description
 This project aims at using transfer learning on pretrained model for detecting face with masks on them.
 The model used is ResNet50 which is available in PyTorch.
+The approach used is as follows:
+- First we find ROI in the image which is **face**.
+This is done by passing our image to [MTCNN face detector](https://github.com/ipazc/mtcnn)
-To test the model, first we find ROI in the image which is **face** .
-Then we pass this ROI to our model to detect if face is covered with mask or not.
+- Then we crop the face, which is out ROI and pass it into our model to detect if face is covered with mask or not.

 ### Dependencies
 * PyTorch
 * OpenCV
+* MTCNN face detector
+* Keras

 ### Dataset
 The dataset used in this project can be found here - https://github.com/prajnasb/observations with some of my own images and their augmented images.